 On the one hand, museums, like society in general, are continually facing changes that make them reconsider their traditional mission and seek new strategies for both management and audience development, but no one like this unprecedented crisis.
-According to the UNESCO report than expected and it will most likely impact on how museums operate forever.

-"Museums around the world in the face of Covid-19" published in May 2020, nearly a 90% of museums, or more than 85,000 institutions worldwide, have been closed during the crisis and more than 10% of museums may never reopen their doors.
-The pandemic is predicted to last much longer
+According to the UNESCO report nearly a 90% of museums, or more than 85,000 institutions worldwide, have been closed during the crisis and more than 10% of museums may never reopen their doors.
+The pandemic is predicted to last much longer than expected and it will most likely impact on how museums operate forever.